 But these more intimate spaces have a style of their own and hold a special place in the architectural history of England.

-So what makes them so special?
+What makes Anglo-Saxon buildings so special?

 For one thing, their age.
-The earliest standing survivor of these buildings- St Peter-on-the-Wall at Bradwell-on-Sea in Essex – was constructed about 54 generations ago and is still used for church services.
+The earliest standing survivor of these buildings, St Peter-on-the-Wall at Bradwell-on-Sea in Essex, was constructed about 54 generations ago and is still used for church services.

 Tips for ‘spotting’ Anglo-Saxon churches